NavidMohseni/Blogdown2/content/home/experience.md

   description: |-
     Responsibilities include:
     * Analyze data sets from clients to create clear and compelling reports and visualizations.
-    * Using descriptive and inferential statistical techniques
+    * Using descriptive and inferential statistical techniques.
     * Communicate and share the results of the analyses for better decision-making.
     * Explaining technical material to a non-technical audience.
     * Teaching R through conducting workshops.